 Get recommendations on the best single tracks, peaks, & plenty of other exciting outdoor places.

 This next section is wild and remote, and stunningly beautiful.
 For SRMR veterans, there is even a river crossing!
-There is likely to be some pushing to make it up to the summit of the plateau but once up there, it's well worth the effort.
-This old colonial piste, built atop a network of canyons is sure to be one of the highlights of the race.
+There will be some pushing to make it up to the summit of the plateau but once up there, it's well worth the effort.
+This old colonial piste, built atop a network of canyons is sure to be…